Winnipeg Walkway: Main Underground

 The Main Underground portion of the network is centred underneath the historic intersection of Portage and Main.
-At street level, this intersection is closed to pedestrians; it is not (legally) possible to cross it without going underground.
+Until 2025, this intersection was closed to pedestrians; it was not (legally) possible to cross it without going underground.

 On a much smaller scale, this segment is somewhat reminiscent of Montreal's Underground City.
 Via a network of tunnels, the Main Underground connects the following: